Comparing and pricing technology solutions for your law firm is a complex process, particularly when you are considering very different models.

 If disaster were to strike the office (eg. flood, fire, power surges), the systems and data would be compromised, paralyzing firm operations.
 Restoration (assuming all data is intact) and recovery (once replacement hardware is sourced) takes time, is costly for labour, and significantly impacts firm productivity.

-By its very nature, Cloud IT’s server virtualization provides a highly reliable and available platform and its facility for multiple redundant levels of backup provide for rapid recovery in scenarios ranging from accidental file deletion to complete data loss.
+By its very nature, a Private Cloud's server virtualization provides a highly reliable and available platform and its facility for multiple redundant levels of backup provide for rapid recovery in scenarios ranging from accidental file deletion to complete data loss.

 Because the complete IT infrastructure is housed offsite in a professional facility with flood, fire and power controls, the only IT impact of an office disaster would be lost Internet connection.
 However, employees can easily access all of their files and applications from offsite, maintaining full firm operation.